-If you are a carer of someone with dementia and cancer, join the discussion on Talking point.
+If you are caring for someone with dementia and cancer, join the discussion on Dementia Talking Point.

 Caring for a person with dementia and cancer

-This space will provide a support network and a place to seek practical and emotional support, tailored information and Q&A events.
+This space provides a support network and a place to seek practical and emotional support.